 Internet: Walk into any Movistar, Vodafone, or Orange shop on Calle Real with your NIE and a Spanish bank account.
 Installation takes about a week.
 If the building already has fibre infrastructure, it can be faster.

-Gas: Most La Linea flats use butano canisters rather than piped gas.
-Your landlord will show you where the canister goes.
-When it runs out, call Repsol Butano or order online.
-A standard 12.5kg canister costs about €15 and lasts 4 to 8 weeks for cooking and occasional hot water.
+Gas: Most La Linea flats use butano canisters from Repsol Butano rather than piped gas.
+Your landlord will show you where the canister connects.
+When it runs out, call Repsol Butano directly or order online for home delivery.
+A standard 12.5kg canister typically lasts four to eight weeks for cooking and occasional hot water use.

 Frequently Asked Questions